Ron English (American football)

 Ronald Everett English (born May 21, 1968) is an American football coach and former player.
-He is currently the defensive coordinator for the Louisville Cardinals.
+He is the defensive coordinator and defensive backs coach at the University of Louisville.
 English also served as the head football coach at Eastern Michigan University from 2009 to 2013, compiling a record of 11–46.

 Playing career and education

 From 1987 to 1990, English played college football at the University of California, Berkeley.
 He graduated in 1991 with a degree in communications.
 In 1995, he received his master's degree in education administration from Arizona State University.

 Coaching career

 Assistant coach (1992–2008)

 English has served as an assistant coach at Mt.
 San Antonio College, Northern Arizona University, San Diego State University, Arizona State University, the University of Michigan, and University of Louisville.
 He coached the defensive secondary at Michigan from 2003 through 2005.
 In February 2006, he accepted a position on the coaching staff of the NFL's Chicago Bears.
 However, Michigan head coach Lloyd Carr persuaded English to stay on as the defensive coordinator after Jim Herrmann, who coordinated Michigan's defense from 1997 to 2005, accepted a position with the NFL's New York Jets.
 In the 2006 season, English coached only safeties, rather than the entire defensive secondary, to allow him to concentrate more fully on his responsibilities as defensive coordinator.
 English's defense showed great success against most run-heavy teams in the Big Ten Conference and allowed the fewest rushing yards per game in the nation.

 With Carr's retirement at the end of the 2007 season, English, along with all of the assistant coaches at Michigan except for running backs coach Fred Jackson, was fired by incoming head coach Rich Rodriguez.
 English interviewed for the head coaching vacancies at the University of Arkansas and at Michigan before accepting the defensive coordinator duties for Steve Kragthorpe at the University of Louisville.